How to identify a cyber-attack

 Protecting your firm

-• know to report a suspicious email to your firm’s compliance officer for legal practice or compliance officer for financial affairs – they are responsible for informing the Solicitors Regulation Authority (SRA)
+- know to report a suspicious email to your firm’s compliance officer for legal practice or financial affairs.
+They are responsible for informing the Solicitors Regulation Authority (SRA)

 You must make sure that you have appropriate cybersecurity in your firm.
 You should have: